shibumi/en.nullday.de/_posts/2018-02-22-wireguard-with-systemd.markdown

 **Client**

 And here comes the interesting part.
 I don't use *systemd-networkd* with *wireguard* on my client.
-The reasons for this is are a modification of wg-quick@wg0.service (I trigger i3blocks via posix signals on activation for having a nice VPN icon in my i3statusbar) and the circumstance that *systemd-networkd* only knows one state *on*.
+The reasons for this are a modification of wg-quick@wg0.service (I trigger i3blocks via POSIX signals for having a nice VPN icon in my i3statusbar) and the circumstance that *systemd-networkd* only knows one state: *on*.
 So if you would configure the VPN on your client via *systemd-networkd* you would run that VPN on every startup automatically.
 There are usecases for this, but that are not my usecases.
 I don't need the VPN that often.
-So for my client I use the old way with */etc/wireguard/wg0.conf* file, but I don't want to be an asshole, so here is the client configuration via *systemd-networkd*.
+So for my client, I use the old way with */etc/wireguard/wg0.conf* file.
+Nevertheless here is the client configuration via *systemd-networkd*.
+Please keep in
-Please keep in mind: I didn't test the client setup...
+mind: I didn't test the client setup...

 */etc/systemd/network/wg0.netdev*
 ~~~ ini